The Audacity of Audacity

 “We believe that in a pluralistic society, one that includes people of many religions including several in which life does not begin at conception, our constitutional right to freedom of religion bars our government from forcing some people to live by other people’s beliefs.”

 Conservatives can either agree with us (which they won’t) or argue with us, which puts them in the position of fighting against Freedom of Religion.
+This is the tactic they use all the time.
 Either way, they give us a public platform to continue to make our case to the American people.